cime-research/public-transit-accessibility/README.md

 Claude was used to help develop this README.md file through analysis of scripts and comments.

-## License

-This code is released under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.
-You are free to use, adapt, and redistribute it, provided you give appropriate credit.

 ## Citation

 [CITATION PENDING — authors, year, dataset/code title, and DOI/URL to be added once finalized.]